-Hit the Start button to begin AI enlarging.
+Hit the Start button to begin AI enlarging your DVD, Blu-ray, or videos up to 4K.
 Firstly, DVDFab will go check if your GPU is supported.
 If yes, DVDFab will download the required data for AI enlarging.
 Then initialize the AI engine and start converting.
 You will see it takes full use of your GPU to do so.

 Troubleshooting-DVDFab Enlarger AI Not Working